humanprotocol/human-protocol/README.md

 	    ├── escrow-dashboard: A UI that queries The Graph for escrow data │   ├── core: EVM compatible smart contracts for HUMAN │   ├── examples
-	    ├── cvat: A UI that queries The Graph for escrow data ├── fortune:  An example application that combines all the core components of HUMAN
+	    ├── cvat: An open source annotation tool for labeling video and images ├── fortune:  An example application that combines all the core components of HUMAN
 	    ├── launcher: A reference implementation of a Job Launcher